Our new Graff Family Digital Studio is available for podcast recording at this time.

 You can bring your own equipment or use ours.
-Available equipment includes cameras, sound recorders, mics, tripods, and more.
+Available equipment includes sound recorders, audio equipment, and mics.
 You should bring your own storage device or media, as the library does not provide storage for your files.

 Reserving and Using the Studio

 Advance reservations are required.
-FPL cardholders age 14 and older can use the room and equipment.
+FPL cardholders age 18 and older can use the room and equipment after taking an introductory class.
 The cardholder who reserves the room is responsible for the room and its equipment.
 Reservations must be made at least two days prior to your visit and include a conversation with a Digital Studio Technician about your project and your needs.
 A reservation is normally made for up to a three (3) hour session, once a week.
 Additional time can be arranged depending on the needs of your project and the availability of the Studio.